mtp1376/tgBug/README.md

 6. Now if you open the other folder, it will open the same session as the other one.

-It IS a bug for sure, and it's (https://www.owasp.org/index.php/Session_fixation)[Session Fixation].
+It IS a bug for sure, and it's [Session Fixation](https://www.owasp.org/index.php/Session_fixation).
 ___
 ![Email](https://raw.githubusercontent.com/mtp1376/tgBug/master/BB.png "Our mail to Security at Telegram")
 ___